Smintfy/Smintfy/README.md

-I’m Ryan, an independent interface designer and engineer based in Indonesia.
+I’m Smintfy or Ryan, an independent interface designer and engineer based in Indonesia.

 Open to opportunities → hey@smintfy.com